krzysztofradomski/tanks2/readme.md

 **Server emitted events**:

-- _connectToRoom {integer}_ - confirms socket joining chosen room
+- _connectToRoom {string}_ - confirms socket joining room of given id
 - _roomsData {obj}_ - broadcasts updated rooms and connections data (this is the only event sent to all active sockets)
-- _leftRoom {integer}_ - confirms socket leaving room of given index
+- _leftRoom {string}_ - confirms socket leaving room of given id
 - _nonBreakingError {string}_ - emits soft errors, like failure to join given room
 - _gameLoop_ - emits game instance data to the respective game room